 The Foundation determines if an arrangement is or contains a lease at inception.
-Leases are included in right of use (ROU) assets and operating lease obligation in the statement of financial position.
+Leases are included in right of use (ROU) assets and operating lease obligations in the statement of financial position.
 ROU assets and lease obligations reflect the present value of the future minimum lease payments over the lease term.
 Operating lease expense is recognized on a straight-line basis over the lease term.
 The Foundation does not report ROU assets and leases obligations for its short-term leases (leases with a term of 12 months or less).
 Instead, the lease payments of those leases are reported as lease expense on a straight-line basis over the lease term.
+Non-lease components, such as common area maintenance charges, are separated from lease components based on the terms of the related lease.
+Variable lease costs, such as insurance and property taxes, and non-lease components are expensed as incurred within the rent account.